Dependency Injection in Elixir

 We could identify three different collaborators there:

-• The Employees, to returns all the employees.
+, to returns all the employees. - The

-• The GreetingMessage, to create the greeting message.
+, to create the greeting message. - And the

 And the reasons why we might have to choose different implementations of each collaborator may be different: testing purposes, we might want to change the source from which we access the employees (from a database, from an external service, or from an in-memory storage).
 Or we might want to change the way we create the greeting message.
 Or having different mechanism to send the message (email, social media, or whatever).